Legacy of Sound (Australian group)

-Mick Cardy

-Mick Cardy is an instrumental composer, independent artist who has collaborated with a variety of vocalists and musicians covering various musical styles.

-Mick promotes his own instrumental music and collaborative works through means such as radio airplay and internet sites, e.g. Facebook, YouTube, Myspace and Twitter.

-All promotions of his original music is done through Aural Ecstasy Records, an independent record label Cardy has set up with the intention of promoting Legacy of Sound and associates.

-Cardy has been releasing music under the name Legacy of Sound since 1992.
-To date, Legacy of Sound has released fourteen (14) CDs and has more than one hundred songs registered with APRA.
-Legacy of Sound have over fifty videos on the internet.

 History

 Early years

 In the late 1990s, Legacy of Sound relocated to Newcastle in New South Wales, an area rich in original music talent.
 In collaboration with drummer David Larsen, Cardy opened the Legacy of Sound Music Studio.

 In 2001, Aural Ecstasy Records was set up by Cardy to primarily promote the musical works of Legacy of Sound.
 It is an independent label.

 In 2004, Cardy collaborated with vocal aggressor Mazen Sawaqed on his metal/electronica album In Sin You Wait, inspired by bands such as Fear Factory and White Zombie, known in metal for their use of samples and drum machines.

 In 2005, Legacy of Sound released Divine Symmetry, a collection of softer electronica songs in contrast to their previous release In Sin You Wait.

 From 2005 to 2011, Legacy of Sound did not release any new material, although a double CD of all previously released 'singles' that were promoted to radio stations from 1992 to 1999 was produced, named The Singles.